|Address:||16, 18 & 18A Amber Gardens|

 I do also like how this dry kitchen is a properly useful one unlike some of the self-professed “dry kitchens” that you might see on the market.
 With bar seats here as well, it can even double up as additional dining space or a quick breakfast counter.

 You will notice that built-in cabinets here are of a darker scheme compared to those found in the smaller units and I do think they give off a more mature look.
 There is also a 2-door Bosch fridge that is concealed behind these panels.
 Isn’t it sleek when fridges are built-in and concealed?

-There’s also an oven provided here by V-ZUG, a high-end Swiss brand making its foray into the Singapore market.
+There’s also an oven provided here by V-ZUG, a high-end Swiss brand making its foray into the Singaporean market.

 Moving on to the wet kitchen itself, you will realise that this is quite a long rectangular stretch of space.
 Coupled with the kitchen island on the outside, I do think that countertop space is more than sufficient.
 Storage space is also plentiful, with cabinets lining the entire stretch.